Delectable Orange Pound Cake (with Orange Glaze)

 2. Drizzle the glaze over the cake(s) and allow it to set and harden before wrapping the cake/loaves or storing in an airtight container.

-Reasons to Make Mini Pound Cakes
+Reasons to Make Orange Pound Cake Mini Loaves

 Close-up of sliced Orange Pound Cake.